GeoffWilliams/pe_rds_import_scripts/README.md

 be saved to the current directory.
 You need to run the script as `root` so that it can `su` to the `pe-postgres` user to perform the dumps.

+After the database has been dumped, you have no further use for the vendored `pe-postgres` installation so it should be shutdown and de-activated to stop it starting on boot and potentially contaminating your testing.

 ### Database restore on RDS PostgreSQL server
 You would normally restore data as the superuser but this account isn't available to you on RDS and you will get permission errors if you try to use